|Learn how to improve parks and community facilities to improve quality of life.|

 Keep at it

 And that’s the last word for improving parks and other community facilities as well.
 Whether it’s a matter of maintaining and extending the progress you’ve made, of realizing and trying to fill the need for other community facilities, or trying out new ideas and programs, your work is never done.
-If you want the community to continue to receive the benefit of the parks and other facilities you’ve helped to create, you – or someone – has to be there for the long term.
+If you want the community to continue to receive the benefit of the parks and other facilities you’ve helped to create, you – or someone – must be there for the long term.

 Parks and other community facilities are important to the life and well-being of communities.
 These services bring residents together and actually help create the sense of community that defines a place.
 For that reason, among others, most municipalities fund at least some of these community facilities, but adequate funding for all of them is seldom available.
 As a result, it sometimes falls to citizens to take the lead in protecting, restoring, or creating needed facilities.